HIFU for Prostate Cancer: Fewer Side Effects and No Surgery or Radiation for Some Patients

 Behfar Ehdaie surgeon

-Prostate Cancer HIFU Treatment Patient Success Story
+Prostate Cancer HIFU Treatment Patient Success

-John Brannan is one of the success stories.
-In 2016, when he was 65, his prostate-specific antigen (PSA) began rising steeply.
-Although prostate cancer is largely not hereditary, he was alarmed because his father, uncle, and two cousins all died from the disease.
-A doctor in Boston suggested surgery to remove the cancer as soon as possible.
-But that night at a dinner party, John spoke with two of his wife’s friends who had surgery for prostate cancer and discussed some of the side effects that had persisted.
-One friend knew about the clinical trial and connected John with MSK medical oncologist Howard Scher, who referred him to Dr. Ehdaie.
+John Brannan is grateful he was able to be treated with HIFU.
+He was diagnosed with prostate cancer at age 65 after his prostate-specific antigen (PSA) began rising steeply in 2016.
+Although prostate cancer is usually not hereditary, he was alarmed because his father, uncle, and two cousins all died from the disease.
+A local doctor in Boston suggested surgery to remove the cancer as soon as possible.

 MSK prostate cancer patient John Brannan with wife.